AndreasChristensen89/janken-bossu/README.md

 5. Use the "git clone" command with the copied git URL after.
 6. Clone of the project is created locally on your machine.

+## Technologies used
+### Icons
+Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.

+### Hosting and Development
+GitHub was used to host the repository, GitPot was used for development and version control, and GitHub Pages was used to deply site

 ## Credits:
 ### Pictures